Today, I’m concluding my three-part series on the HIPAA law. I’m going to focus on how I’ve seen it violated in published works of fiction.

 Situation 1: A hard-nosed journalist makes entry into the hospital and begins asking the staff about a current patient.
 One nurse pulls him aside and gives him the information.
 This is a clear violation of HIPAA.
 All media requests will go through the public relations office.
 For any information to be released, the patient needs to give their permission.

-Situation 2: A nurse on duty calls her friend and notifies her that another victim involved in a crime spree that her sister was a victim of is an inpatient at her hospital.
+Situation 2: A nurse on duty calls her friend and notifies her that another victim involved in a crime spree, that her sister was a victim of, is an inpatient at her hospital.
 Again, unless that person has provided direct care to the patient or the patient gives their consent for the information to be released, the nurse is in violation of HIPAA.
-However, the author of this particular ms handled it well.
+However, the author of this particular manuscript handled it well.
 At least she had the character divulge that she could get in “big trouble” if upper management found out what she’d done.
-Think back to Brittney Spears in part one of this series.
+Think back to Brittney Spears in Part One of this series.

 Have you seen HIPAA violations in works of fiction that you’ve read?